 The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

 We’ll discuss why further structuring Jira can be crucial for many high-performing teams.
-And we’ll demonstrate exactly how to get started with the project portfolio management tool: Structure for Jira.
+And we’ll demonstrate exactly how to get started with the project portfolio management tool: Structure PPM for Jira.

 But first things first.
 Let’s talk about the “why”.